storesafe/cordova-sqlite-storage/README.md

 ## Announcements

-- WP(8) version is now working with CSharp-SQLite library (DLL) and passing most of the tests.
+- WP(8) version is now working with CSharp-SQLite library (may use DLL or rebuild from source) and passing most of the tests.
 - Changes to background processing:
   - The `dbType` option is now removed;
   - Android version is now using one thread per db;